 The best way is to say “Read here for more details” or something along those lines, and then use another hashtag (like #affiliatepromo) at the end of your tweet.
 Make sure it’s simple for them to find and read.

 Because it’s one of the most popular search engines on the planet, YouTube is an excellent platform for content producers who receive a commission from affiliate marketing.

 Every day, 30 million users visit YouTube, and over 300 hours worth of material is added every minute.

 With statistics like these, it’s easy to see why you should include YouTube videos in your affiliate marketing plan.

-Now if you are looking to recommend products you’re an affiliate for, you have to include an affiliate disclaimer.
-Without it, you can get yourself into some unwanted trouble by the Feds.
+Now if you are looking to recommend a product or brand, you have to include the required FTC affiliate disclaimer notice.
+Without it, you can get yourself into some unwanted trouble with the Feds.

-If you include a link in a Youtube video, you must say it out loud while on camera, and if you add links to the description, you must do so in writing as well.
+If you include a link in a Youtube video, you must say it out loud while on camera, and if you add links to the description, you must place your YouTube video disclaimer in writing as well.

 For example, “This video has affiliate links.
 If you click on one of them and make a purchase, I will get a commission.“